a-ton/gpd-bot/README.md

 #### The Google Play Deals Bot does two things for the /r/GooglePlayDeals subreddit:

-* Responds to all app submissions on /r/GooglePlayDeals with information about the app found on the store page.
+* Responds to all app submissions on /r/GooglePlayDeals with information about the app found on the store page
-* Flairs deals when they are expired.
+* Flairs deals when they are expired
 * Flairs deals with a new or popular tag

 #### These are the current features but here are a few more I would like to implement: